sriramab/gamamanual/References/GAMLReferences/Statements.md

 ```

-* If the at facet is ommitted, a pair expr_item::expr_item will be added to the map.
+* If the at facet is omitted, a pair expr_item::expr_item will be added to the map.
 An important exception is the case where the expr_item is a pair: in this case the pair is added.

 ```
 add "val2" to: workingMap; 	// workingMap equals ["x"::"val1", "val2"::"val2"]